ding-lab/somaticwrapper/README.md

 all dbsnp filtering to one filtering step.
 Addition of new callers will take place too.
 This branch is unstable and changes may sometimes break things.

+New version tagged with 20180926.
+This will be merged into CWL branch in the future.

 ### `run_vep`